KevinLuna95/CODEKATA/README.md

 -------------------------------------------------------------------------------------------------

-2- Second Kata String calculator (not )
+2- Second Kata String calculator /stringCalculator.js and /stringCalculator.test.js
     Create a simple calculator that takes a String and returns a integer

     Signature (pseudo code):